-A 2D Patient Education Animation
+A 2D Animation for PTSD Patients

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after a major traumatic event.
 Research shows that PTSD patients are prone to using substances, in the hope that they will help them better cope with intrusive memories and severe emotional distress.
 However, substance abuse may prolong the symptoms of PTSD and lead to Substance Use Disorder (SUD).

 The objective of this project is to create a 2D animation to educate PTSD patients and help them make informed decisions about substance use.
 Through visual metaphors and narration, this animation follows a PTSD patient’s substance recovery journey with non-triggering and non-stigmatizing visual graphics.

 This animation will be used to educate PTSD patients at The Center for Addiction and Mental Health (CAMH) during clinical visits.
 In addition, this animation will be incorporated into an online interactive patient education tool on Public Health Agency of Canada.